raj-khan/URLs-Shortner/README.md

   composer Install
   cp .env.example .env
   php artisan key:generate
-  **create a database and add the database info in .env file** then run the command:- php artisan migrate php artisan serve
+  #create a database and add the database info in .env file, then run the command:-
+  php artisan migrate
+  #Or, If you want to upload MySQL dump file you will find it as 'url-shortner.sql'
+  php artisan serve

 ```